composewell/packcheck/README.md

 ## What is it?

-`packcheck` is a minimal yet complete "hello world" Haskell package with model `travis` and `appveyor` config files that can be used unmodified in any Haskell package.
+The package `packcheck` is a minimal yet complete "hello world" Haskell package with model `travis` and `appveyor` config files that can be used unmodified in any Haskell package.
 The CI configs can be modified **declaratively** to adapt to **any** kind of build scenario you can imagine.

-The package includes `packcheck.sh`, a high level universal super build script to uniformly, consistently build and comprehensively sanity test a Haskell package across build tools (stack/cabal) and across all platforms (Linux/MacOS/Windows).
+The package includes a script called `packcheck.sh`, it is a high level universal super build script to uniformly, consistently build and comprehensively sanity test a Haskell package across build tools (stack/cabal) and across all platforms (Linux/MacOS/Windows).
 You do not need to be familiar with any of the build tools to use it.

 This is also a minimal yet complete model package (with tests, benchmarks, Linux/MacOS/Windows CI already working) that can be used as a starting point to